Ink Master season 11

-Ink Master: Grudge Match – Cleen vs. Christian is the eleventh season of the tattoo reality competition Ink Master that premiered on Paramount Network on August 28, instead of its original air date September 4, and concluded on December 18, 2018 with a total of 16 episodes.
+Ink Master: Grudge Match – Cleen vs. Christian is the eleventh season of the tattoo reality competition Ink Master that premiered on Paramount Network on August 28, instead of its original air date September 4, and concluded on December 18, 2018, with a total of 16 episodes.
 The show is hosted and judged by Jane's Addiction guitarist Dave Navarro, with accomplished tattoo artists Chris Núñez and Oliver Peck serving as series regular judges.
 The winner received $100,000, a feature in Inked magazine and the title of Ink Master.

 The premise of this season was to have Ink Master veterans Christian Buckingham and James "Cleen Rock One" Steinke return to coach two teams of nine artists, similar to the premise of the previous season, and for them to settle their rivalry that began on the seventh season of the show.
 The live finale featured the final Grudge Match between the coaches where the number of artists that were left on their respective team gave each of them the power to sabotage each other, in which the winning coach would also receive $100,000.

 The winner of the eleventh season of Ink Master was Tony Medellin, with Teej Poole being the runner-up.
+In addition, this is the only season to feature two Angel Face Off winners from Ink Master: Angels in the final two with Meddelin being the only winner to win both shows.
 The winner of the Grudge Match was James "Cleen Rock One" Steinke.